Security

 PaletteAI uses Dex for user authentication.
 Dex is an open-source identity service broker that supports a number of different authentication mechanisms.
 Through Dex, you can leverage your existing SAML, OIDC, or LDAP infrastructure to authenticate with PaletteAI and the hub cluster's Kubernetes API server without having to manage another set of credentials.
 Dex was chosen to enable you to integrate PaletteAI with your existing Identity Provider (IdP), or other authentication services your organization may already have in place.

-PaletteAI supports local users creation and management through Dex.
-Be aware that this is a limited capability and does not natively support RBAC.
+PaletteAI supports creating and managing local users through Dex.
+This capability is limited and does not natively support RBAC.
 We recommend using an IdP for production usage.
 If you must use local users, enable user impersonation to map them to Kubernetes groups.
 Refer to the Local Dex Users section for more information.

 By default, PaletteAI expects the hub cluster to be configured to trust Dex as an OIDC provider.
 By trusting Dex as an OIDC issuer, the hub cluster accepts authentication tokens issued by Dex for the Kubernetes API server.
 This also allows you to configure tools, such as kubectl, to authenticate with the Kubernetes API server using authentication tokens issued by Dex.
 This latter point is important for non-UI workflows, or GitOps workflows, as it enables you to authenticate with the Kubernetes API server using the same mechanism as the PaletteAI UI.
 You can configure Dex during the PaletteAI installation process to map OIDC groups to the PaletteAI RBAC roles.
 The OIDC group mapping is what bridges your IdP groups to the PaletteAI RBAC roles.